danelahman/temporal-millet/README.md

 ## Temporal resources

-At the core of Temporal Millet are values of modal types `[rho]a` which describe `a`-typed temporal resources that can only be used or accessed within `rho` amount of computation, e.g., only within a time interval modelled by `rho`.
+At the core of Temporal Millet are values of modal types `[rho]a` which describe `a`-typed resources whose accessibility is governed by the grade `rho`.
+Depending on the chosen grading monoid, `rho` may represent, for example, the amount of time that must have elapsed, the sequence of operations that must have been performed, or any other monoidal measure (with certain additional properties) of computational progress, before the resource can be accessed.

-On the one hand, such temporal resources can be created (i.e., boxed up) with the `box rho e` command, where `e` is some `a`-typed expression that has to be well-typed in a hypothetical future within a `rho` amount of computation from where `box` is called.
-In this case, `box rho e` returns a value of type `[rho]a`.
+On the one hand, such resources can be created (i.e., boxed up) with the `box rho e` command, where `e` is some `a`-typed expression that has to be well-typed in a hypothetical future in which the accumulated grade has increased by `rho` from the point where `box` is called.
+In this case, `box rho e` returns a value of type `[rho]a` representing a temporal resource.

-On the other hand, such temporal resources can be eliminated (i.e., unboxed) with the `unbox e` command, where `e` is some `[rho]a`-typed expression that has to have been created/brought into scope within `rho` amount of computation before `unbox` is called.
+On the other hand, such resources can be eliminated (i.e., unboxed) with the `unbox e` command, where `e` is some `[rho]a`-typed expression.
+The `unbox` command can only be used once the accumulated grade has advanced by at least `rho` (in the sub-grade order of the chosen grading monoid) since the resource was boxed.
 In this case, the `unbox` command returns a value of type `a`.

-The grade counter is advanced, so that further `unbox`es become possible, by either using the `delay tau` command in your code, to delay the execution of the program's continuation by `tau` grade units, or by making calls to algebraic operations as discussed below, each of which performs a prescribed grade amount of computation.
+The accumulated grade is advanced, so that further `unbox`es become possible, by either using the `delay tau` command in your code, which explicitly advances the accumulated grade by `tau`, or by making calls to algebraic effect operations as discussed below, each of which contributes a prescribed grade to the grade accumulated in the program context.

 See [this](examples/delay.mlt) example for a demonstration how the `box`, `unbox`, and `delay` commands are supposed to be used.